exercism/haskell/exercises/practice/pangram/.approaches/introduction.md

 This approach uses `isSubsequenceOf` or `isSubsetOf` to check that the alphabet forms a subsequence/subset of the input.

 Due to `sort` or `Set.fromList`, this approach does not tolerate infinite input.
-It is efficient though: after sorting/accumulating, both the alphabet and the input are walked only once.
+It is efficient though: after sorting/gathering, both the alphabet and the input are walked only once.

 [Read more about this approach][substructure].

-## Approach: cross off all characters at once
+## Approach: cross off all characters in one go

 ```haskell
 isPangram :: String -> Bool